Carer’s Allowance

 • be caring for at least 35 hours per week for the person who is receiving a qualifying benefit

-• aged 16 or over
+• be aged 16 or over

-• not earning more than £120 a week
+• not earning more than £139 a week (2023/2024) or £151.00 (2024/2025)

-• have been resident in Great Britain for at least 2 out of the last 3 years, and not subject to immigration control.
+• have been resident in Great Britain for a certain period of time

 How to claim

-You can claim Carer’s Allowance online.
+You can claim Carer’s Allowance online

 How much might I get?

-Other Benefits and State Pensions
+Other Benefits

-Information last updated on 4 June 2020.
+Information last updated on 5 March 2024.
 Please note that information may be subject to change.
 All information is provided in good faith but Disability Information Scotland does not endorse any product or service referred to within this resource.

 If you would like this information guide in another version then please contact us and we will post or email you a copy.